 X-rays may be useful in assessing the condition of your lungs, which can help determine the proper diagnosis and the best treatment options for your signs and symptoms.

-Many influenza viruses have become resistant to the effects of a category of antiviral drugs that includes amantadine and rimantadine.
-Health officials recommend the use of oseltamivir (Tamiflu) and possibly zanamivir (Relenza) instead.
+Many influenza viruses have become resistant to the effects of a category of antiviral drugs that includes amantadine and rimantadine (Flumadine).
+Health officials recommend the use of oseltamivir (Tamiflu) or, if oseltamivir can't be used, zanamivir (Relenza).
+These drugs must be taken within two days after the appearance of symptoms.

 Bird flu vaccine